What is the “Parade of Trades” Game?

 A similar process continues until there are no units left to pass in any buffers, i.e., all 100 units have been finished.

 The following example will better explain the Parade of Trades program.
-The possible outcomes for trade 1 and 4 are 2/8 and that for trades 2, 3, and 5 are 1/9.
+The possible outcome for trade 1 and 4 is 2/8 and the possible outcome for trades 2, 3, and 5 is 1/9.
 The statistics after six rolls of the die for each trade are as shown below.

-The graphs generated from the statistics generated during the simulation are depicted below.
-The first graph shows the cumulative total of the number of units passed also known as the line of balance.
+The graphs produced from the data generated during the simulation are depicted below.
+The first graph shows the cumulative total of the number of units passed also known as the Line of Balance.
 By comparing the steps of adjacent lines, the user can gauge the effect one trade’s productivity has on the next ones (note that the overall slope of the line decreases for downstream trades).
 The second graph shows the buffer profiles.
 The continuous line shows the build-up and depletion of the buffers, whereas the dashed line shows the maximum build-up of buffers.